kurt-vd/rund/README.md

 The early system startup, which is the most error-prone with almost no parallelism, becomes as easy as shell script.

+Since _rund_ doesn't do much standalone, and services can be added in runtime, minimal user protection is necessary to protect against malicious users.
+_rund_ takes advantage of the uid/gid/pid checks that linux can do when using OOB data on unix sockets.
+This is really the simplest way.
+_rund_ does not, as pid 1, do user or group lookups.
+This is by design, to not add enormous .so files into pid1. name-to-id translations are performed by the client, _rund_ accepts only id's on its protocol.

+Since _rund_ must actively protect against user ids, it does deliver it's _run service_ to regular (non-root) users too.
+It does however execute such services as the requesting users, i.e. regular users cannot ask _rund_ to run services with a different uid.

+This means that running a service becomes available to regular users.
+This implies less sudo abuse.

 __How is the system started then?__

 I add a bare version of my scripts in examples/